 The plethora of on- and off-label AOMs creates the unique challenge for physicians to decide which medication may be most appropriate for the individual patient.
-Akin to management of other chronic diseases, selection of an AOM is often based on specific disease characteristics, contraindications, and AOM side effect profiles.
+Akin to management of other chronic diseases, selection of an AOM should be based on safety and tolerability, comorbidities, and accessibility.